Record water tariff increases finally end, but Europe emerges a new leader

-OXFORD, United Kingdom, Sept.
+OXFORD, England, Sept.
 26, 2025 (GLOBE NEWSWIRE) -- Global Water Intelligence (GWI)’s annual Tariff Survey, published on 24th September, found that average global water tariff growth from 2024 to 2025 was 6.2%, putting an end to the record increases seen in the high-inflation post-pandemic years.

-Where tariffs are increasing, however, the decision is more frequently driven by the needs for long-term investments rather than operational cost recovery, which was driving early post-pandemic increases.

 Become a GWI Member today to access the full dataset, including detailed tariff profiles for 641 cities in 200 countries, in-depth articles, plus all previous tariff survey data dating back to 2011: www.globalwaterintel.com.